-Sherman County's Comprehensive Plan was acknowledged by the Land Conservation and Development Commission (DLCD) in 1979.
+Sherman County's Comprehensive Plan was acknowledged by the Oregon Department of Land Conservation and Development (DLCD) in 1979.
 The four incorporated cities, Rufus, Wasco, Moro and Grass Valley followed in 1980.
 Over the years, these jurisdictions' plans and ordinances have been updated many times.
-The 2007 updates to the County and the four incorporated Cities' comprehensive plans represent the latest versions and were acknowledged by the Department of Land Conservation and Development (DLCD) through the Post Acknowledgement Plan Amendment Process (PAPA) in that same year.
+The 2007 updates to the County and the four incorporated Cities' comprehensive plans represent the latest versions and were acknowledged by the DLCD through the Post Acknowledgement Plan Amendment Process (PAPA) in that same year.